RIP To Opening Ceremony, A Store That Taught Us How To Find Ourselves

 Advertisement

 Shopping without a singular purpose, but rather just to explore, was as much about learning about clothing as it was learning about myself.
-It was frustrating, and sometimes lonely, but deeply thrilling when came across something you had almost overlooked, but reflected yourself back to you in a way that glowed.
+It was frustrating, and sometimes lonely, but deeply thrilling when you came across something you had almost overlooked but which reflected yourself back to you in a way that glowed.

 We were lucky to have had Opening Ceremony for as long as we did.